Thinking about renting a motorhome but don’t know anything about it?

 We had been there too.

 We had been considering renting a motorhome for a long time because it looked like a great adventure.

-But the obstacle was the high price – car rental always worked out much cheaper and it was faster.
+But the obstacle was the high price – car rental always worked out much cheaper.

-But it changed on our last trip in New Zealand.
+But it changed on our last trip to New Zealand.

 We found relocations and managed to get a motorhome for a fraction of its usual costs.

 You can read the full story here.

 We explored New Zealand in a four-berth motorhome Casa from Jucy for a week and found out what it was like.